What to Know Before You Go

 - The patdown should be conducted by an officer of the same gender.
 Sometimes, passengers must wait for an officer of the same gender to become available.

 - The passenger can request a private screening at any time and a private screening should be offered when the officer must patdown sensitive areas.
-During a private screening, another TSA employee will also be present and the passenger may be accompanied by a companion of his or her choosing.
+During a private screening, another officer will also be present and the passenger may be accompanied by a companion of his or her choosing.

 - A passenger may ask for a chair if he or she needs to sit down.